Last updated 14 March 2022

-A domestic violence order restricts the behaviour of the respondent towards the aggrieved and other people who are named on the order.
+A domestic violence order restricts or stops certain behaviours of the respondent towards the aggrieved and other people who are named on the order.

 There are certain conditions that must be included in all domestic violence orders.
-These conditions are described as ‘standard conditions’ (s 56 DFVP Act).
+These conditions are described as ‘standard conditions’.
 The standard conditions are that the respondent:

 - be of good behaviour and must not commit domestic violence or associated domestic violence towards the aggrieved

 - be of good behaviour towards any adult named person

 - not commit associated domestic violence against any adult named person

 - be of good behaviour towards a named child

 - not commit associated domestic violence against the named child